 The City Attorney is appointed on a contractual basis by the City Council.
-The City Attorney acts as legal advisor to the City Council, City Administrator, the various City Departments and all City Commissions.
-The City Attorney prepares and approves for legality all proposed City ordinances, resolutions, contracts and other legal documents.
+The City Attorney acts as a legal advisor to the City Council, City AdministratorManager, the various City Departments, City staff, and all City Commissions.
+The City Attorney prepares and approves for legality all proposed City ordinances, resolutions, contracts, and other legal documents.